James C. Donnelly

-James Corcoran Donnelly (December 9, 1881 – March 24, 1952) was an American football player and coach in the early 1900s.
+James Corcoran Donnelly (December 9, 1881 – March 24, 1952) was an American college football player and coach in the early 1900s.
 He played football at Worcester's Classical High School then went on to Dartmouth where he played football.
 After graduation in 1905 he went to Harvard Law School and was admitted to the bar in 1908.
 He practiced law and served as head football coach at Worcester Polytechnic Institute (1909, 1911, 1915), Howard College in Birmingham, Alabama (1910), and Miami University in Oxford, Ohio (1912–1914), compiling a career college football record of 22–32–4.
 In 1931, he was appointed a Superior Court judge.
 His younger brother, Charley Donnelly also coached football at the high school and college level.
 His youngest brother, Ralph E. Donnelly, was also a standout football player and war hero.

 Early life

-Donnelly was born on December 9, 1881 in Clinton, Massachusetts.
+Donnelly was born on December 9, 1881, in Clinton, Massachusetts.
 Donnelly was the oldest of seven children born to John E. Donnelly and Mary Ellen Corcoran Donnelly.
 His father immigrated from England and was a machinist in Clinton.
-His siblings were: John W. Donnelly, Charles Francis Donnelly, Joseph Alyosius Donnelly, Mary Valentine Donnelly Campbell, Ralph Edward Donnelly, and Kathleen Louise Donnelly Crowley.
-James graduated from Classical High School in Worcester, where he had starred in football.
+James graduated from Classical High School in Worcester.